 Read article here

-This essay is an elaborated transcription of a 15min video that I submitted to the "II Congreso Internacional.
+This essay is an elaborated transcription written in Spanish of a 15min video that I submitted to the "II Congreso Internacional.
 En los márgenes de la literatura: nomadismo y fragmentación" organised by the University of Salamanca.

 Taking its cue from the word 'fragmentation' the article starts with some considerations of the famous work "Rerum Vulgarium Fragmenta" by Francesco Petrarca to make a comparison with works of electronic literature where the fragmens are constituted by the strings of code.
 In the attempt to discover analogies between works of print literature and electronic literature, the article offers many more examples of authors of the 20th Century.